-And it's not only Japan.
-Countries all around the globe have gradually started to ease up restrictions.
-Naturally, many have also begun to wonder if and when they could travel to Japan again.
-However, the rules and details concerning immigration can be a little complicated to understand.
+Countries all around the globe have also been easing up travel restrictions.
+Naturally, many have also wondered if and when they could travel to Japan again.
+The rules and details around visiting Japan can be a little complicated to understand.

-So in this article, based on government resources, we'll explain everything you need to know about travel to Japan, from entry conditions and necessary documentation, to mask requirements and the current state of Covid-19 in Japan.
+Based on government information, we'll explain everything you need to know about Japan travel restrictions, from entry conditions and necessary documentation, to mask requirements and the current state of Covid-19 in Japan.

 - Table of Contents

 - Who can enter Japan?
 What are the conditions for entry?

 - What 'Visit Japan Web' is and how it helps you complete immigration procedures